 You can even print out the above explanation and tie it to candy canes with a ribbon to share Jesus’ love with others.

 14) Point to Christmas Lights as a Symbol of Jesus

 Lights at Christmas time have different meanings in different cultures and around the world, but light for the Christian symbolizes Jesus, the light of the world.
 When you hang your Christmas lights, light your candles, or pass Christmas lights while driving, point to them and remind your family that Jesus is the light of the world.

 Set a small tree/plant (live or artificial) on a tabletop.
 Fill a container with either handmade or purchased stars, and place it at the base of the tree.

 Your children or grandchildren will have fun decorating the stars or even adding glitter.
-Punch a hole in the top of the star and loop with ribbon, string or yarn.
+Punch a hole in the top of the star and loop it with ribbon, string, or yarn.

-As a family, read some Scriptures about Jesus being the Light of the world including verses such as John 8:12, John 9:5, John 12:46.
-You can find more scripture about Jesus as light of the world here.
+As a family, read some Scriptures about Jesus being the Light of the world including verses such as John 8:12, John 9:5, and John 12:46.
+You can find more scriptures about Jesus as light of the world here.

 16) Explain the Meaning Behind the Circular Christmas Wreath

 The Christmas wreath, of course, a circular shape, symbolizes the eternal nature of Christ and His endless love.
 Add a banner or printed cardstock with a Christ-centered message like, “Jesus, the reason for the season,” or The Savior is born,” or even candy canes, as described above.